 Beans from central and south America and the Indo-Pacific region give you a mouthwatering sensation of 100% Arabica.

-If you’re looking for an espresso blend that gives you a rich, dense crema and a simple but highly effective taste, Peet’s delivers as you would fully expect.
+If you’re looking for an espresso blend that gives you a rich, dense cream and a simple but highly effective taste, Peet’s delivers as you would fully expect.

 9. Verena Street Espresso Beans